SkillsUnion/tamkeen-software/docs/3-backend/advance-java/checked-uncheckedexceptions.md

 The Java compiler checks and ensures that the code handles the checked exceptions.
 If the code does not handle the checked exceptions, the code will not compile.

-Let's try to use the `FileInputStream` class to read a file.docs\3-backend\advance java\exceptions_img01.jpg
+Let's try to use the `FileInputStream` class to read a file.

 ```java
 FileInputStream f = new FileInputStream("test.txt");